 We talk about hypnotherapy, what it is, the benefits of clinical hypnosis for stress and anxiety plus help answer some hypnosis myths.

-In today’s interview we get a chance to talk about how hypnotherapy works, some common misconceptions about hypnosis and the growing medical evidence supporting its efficacy.
+We get a chance to talk about how hypnotherapy works, some common misconceptions about hypnosis and the growing medical evidence supporting its efficacy.

-If you know someone who is interested in finding out about how hypnosis works and how it can help with a myriad of issues including trauma, stress, depression, anxiety, pain, addiction and performance
+- How hypnosis can help with a myriad of issues including trauma, stress, depression, anxiety, pain, addiction and performance

 I enjoyed this interview as I have always had a keen interest in the mind and mental health.

 After talking to Bill, I have a much better understanding of why and when to use hypnosis.

 I am further convinced of the importance of taking the time away from the distractions of our modern society to reconnect with ourselves and the world around us.